T3: List of Distracting Activities

 Step One: Things You Enjoy Doing

 First, think of activities that you enjoy doing in your free time.
 It can be a hobby of yours, something that you usually do in your free time to unwind.
-Maybe it's reading books, watching movies, playing with your pet, listening to music.
+Maybe it's reading books, watching movies, playing with your pet, or listening to music.

-You want to choose something you can easily do at short notice.
+You want to choose something you can easily do on short notice.
 So don’t choose cruising the French Riviera, unless you live in Europe and have a boat.
 You should also not choose things that are unhealthy and that you might regret later.
-So even if you enjoy drunk texting, maxing out your credit card, and binge eating, they should not be on your list.
+So even if you enjoy drunk texting, maxing out your credit card, or binge eating, they should not be on your list.
 Take several minutes to think about this, and write down 5 activities.

 Step Two: List of Distracting, Pleasurable Activities